 When talking about mobile usage statistics, one thing we absolutely cannot ignore is the dominance of smartphones.

-The number of smartphone users is also rising rapidly over time, evidenced by the fact that just five years ago in 2016, there were just 3.7 billion smartphone users.
-In other words, the number of smartphone users has increased by a whopping 73.9 percent in just half a decade.
+The number of smartphone users is also rising rapidly over time, evidenced by the fact that as recently as in 2016, there were 3.7 billion smartphone users.
+In other words, the number of smartphone users has increased by a whopping 86.5 percent in just seven years.

 Smartphone usage is expected to continue to increase in the coming years, breaching seven billion in 2024 before rising further to 7.5 billion by 2026.

 As the most populous country in the world, it should come as no surprise that China is home to the majority of these smartphone users.
-There are over 911 million smartphone users there, which is more than double of second-placed India.
-The country with the third-highest number of smartphone users is the United States with 270 million users.
+There are over 910 million smartphone users there, ahead of second-placed India, with around 650 million.
+The country with the third-highest number of smartphone users is the United States with 249 million users.

 2. Time Spent on Mobile Devices